 Mardi Gras of 1946, was the start of something new and achievement to the people of New Orleans.
 After World War II, people needed a sense of celebration into the new freedom and to bring happiness into the world.
-The Marching Clubs in New Orleans was one of the things that held the Mardi Gras of 1946 together and made it special.
+The marching clubs in New Orleans was one of the things that held the Mardi Gras of 1946 together, causing the celebration to be particularly special.

-Marching clubs are a group of different people coming together and bonding over something they all have in common.
+Marching crews (or, better put, ‘krewes’) are made up of groups of people who come together and bond over something they all have in common.
 This is expressed as the members’ identity among that certain group.
 For example, this could be their identity from sexuality and gender to them sharing the same school, which celebrate through dancing, playing an instrument, and especially by wearing costumes.
-This was a hard thing to do because of how they struggle just to be able to walk on the streets with elite crews and to do that they have to fight to take their place.
-Also how the groups came together to create this big celebration; Mardi Gras.
-Some clubs are still around to this day and history allows them to prosper and gain achievement.

-Now the elite Krewes can not stop African Americans or any ethnic group from marching and celebrating Mardi Gras.
-Mardi Gras today still has elite krewes such as Rex and Carnival and celebrate their celebrant parties but, Mardi Gras’s central idea now is based upon freedom and to show people that New Orleans is where people come together for all backgrounds to be a committee.
-Today they have the 610 Stompers and the Saint Augustine Marching 100.
-Also, many of the LGBT community now have many marching bands/krewes that allow them to express who they are, such as Lords of Leather.
-Also, many all-women groups are naming one would be the Bayou Babes of New Orleans.
+Now, the wealthy can not stop African Americans or any ethnic group from marching and celebrating Mardi Gras.
+Mardi Gras today still has elite krewes such as Rex and Carnival,, Mardi Gras’s central idea now is based upon freedom and to show people that New Orleans is where people come together for all backgrounds to be a committee.
+Today, there’s the 610 Stompers and the Saint Augustine Marching 100, and plenty of marching krewes representing minorities or the oppressed, such as the LGBT community in the Lords of Leather or the all-women krewe of the Bayou Babes.

 Written By: Gracie Elizabeth